-After starting the Windows Enterprise VPN Client, regardless of whether a VPN configuration is loaded, insert the VPN USB drive.
-The following information window is automatically displayed:
+Once you have enabled the USB mode and started the Windows Enterprise VPN Client, regardless of whether a VPN configuration is loaded, insert the VPN USB drive.
+The following information window will be displayed automatically:

-Once the prompt has been confirmed, the USB VPN configuration is loaded automatically and, where appropriate, the corresponding tunnel(s) is (are) opened automatically.
+Once you confirm the prompt, the USB VPN configuration will be loaded automatically and, where appropriate, the corresponding tunnel(s) will be opened automatically.
 A "USB mode" icon is shown in the top-right corner of the VPN configuration tree on the Configuration Panel when the USB mode is enabled: